NebraLtd/helium-hardware-definitions/README.md

 All numbers below are their GPIO / BCM Numbers, not physical pin numbers.

-Note: Light hotspot software will work on all listed as variant "full"
+Note: Light hotspot software will also work on all listed as variant "full"

 # Nebra Hotspots